Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Affine Cluster Algebras

 The affine associahedron associated to $\A$ will have a $k-$cell for each rank $k$ subalgebra of $\A$.
 Since a rank $k$ subalgebra is obtained by freezing $n-k$ nodes in a quiver underlying a seed of $\A$, we will count codimension 1 facets by counting cluster variables up to the action of $\gamma$.

 \begin{definition} Let $R \in \Mut{Q}$.
-We call a node $k$ of $R$ \emph{finite} if the quiver obtained by freezing $k$ is of finite mutation type.
-We call $k$ \emph{affine} if the quiver obtained by freezing $k$ is of affine mutation type.
+We call a node $k$ of $R$ \emph{finite} if the quiver obtained by freezing $k$ is of finite type.
+We call $k$ \emph{affine} if the quiver obtained by freezing $k$ is of affine type.
 We call the cluster variables associated with affine or finite nodes affine or finite respectively. \end{definition}

-\begin{lemma} Every node of $R$ is either finite or affine. \end{lemma} \begin{proof} If $Q$ is of type $A$ or $D$ then this follows by seeing that every possible arc in the associated marked surface cuts the surface into regions which are surfaces of type $\A$ or $D$.
+\begin{lemma} Every node of $R$ is either finite or affine. \end{lemma} \begin{proof} If $Q$ is of type $A$ or $D$ then this follows by seeing that every possible arc in the associated marked surface cuts the surface into regions which are surfaces of type $A$ or $D$.
 In the $E$ case, this may be checked by brute force.
+Note that this also shows that all subalgebras of affine or finite algebras are affine or finite.

-The non simply laced cases then follow by folding. \end{proof}
+The non simply laced cases then follow by folding as freezing any node in the folded quiver corresponds to freezing the corresponding group in the unfolded quiver.
+This results in a subalgebra of the unfolded quiver, which we just show is finite or affine. \end{proof}

-\begin{remark} The arcs which correspond to cluster variables on finite nodes in the $A$ and $D$ cases are exactly the arc which have non trivial intersection number with the arc that generates the Dehn twist $\delta$ i.e. the crossing arcs. \end{remark}
+\begin{remark} The arcs which correspond to cluster variables on finite nodes in the $A$ and $D$ cases are exactly the arc which have non trivial intersection number with the arc that generates the Dehn twist $\delta$ i.e. the crossing arcs (\Cref{def:SurfaceArcClasses}). \end{remark}

 \begin{lemma} The cluster variable associated with every finite node appears on a quiver which is an orientation of the associated affine Dynkin diagram.
-Every affine cluster variable appears on a tail node of a $T_{\bold{n},\bold{w}}$ quiver in the mutation class of $Q$. \end{lemma} \begin{proof} The first statement follows in the $A$ and $D$ cases by noticing that each arc which intersects $\delta$ can be found in a triangulation which is a source-sink orientation of the Dynkin diagram.
-In the $E$ case, this follows by a slightly more sophisticated brute force calculation similar the the calculation of the previous lemma.
-The remaining cases again follow from the folding.
+Every affine cluster variable appears on a tail node of a $T_{\vec{n},\vec{w}}$ quiver in the mutation class of $Q$. \end{lemma} \begin{proof} The first statement follows in the $A$ and $D$ cases by noticing that each arc which intersects $\delta$ can be found in a triangulation which is an orientation of the Dynkin diagram.
+In the $E$ case, this follows by a slightly more sophisticated brute force calculation similar to the calculation of the previous lemma.

 The second statement is proved in a similar way to the first.
-We notice that each affine cluster variable is associated with a boundary arc, and each boundary arc can be found in a triangulation corresponding to a $T_{\bold{n},\bold{w}}$ quiver.
-Again, in the $E$ case this is checked by brute force. \end{proof}
+We notice that each affine cluster variable is associated with a boundary arc, and each boundary arc can be found in a triangulation corresponding to a $T_{\vec{n},\vec{w}}$ quiver.
+Again, in the $E$ case this is checked by brute force.